HOFNER GUITAR PICKUPS

 The picture shows a toaster pickup fitted to a solid guitar.
 On archtops, the unit is fitted inside a black plastic surround, and located with four small set-screws in the ends of the surround which also are used for adjusting the pickup for height.

-• c1961 THE DIAMOND LOGO TWIN COIL PICKUP WITHOUT EXPOSED POLEPIECES (HOFNER MANUFACTURED - TYPE 3)
+• c1961: THE DIAMOND LOGO TWIN COIL PICKUP WITHOUT EXPOSED POLEPIECES (FRANZ PIX MANUFACTURED - TYPE 3)

 • This type was not produced in large numbers, and a Hofner equipped with Type 3 pickups is fairly rare.
 It just so happens that Paul McCartney's first 500/1 Bass had two of them!!